qmagico/gae-migrations/README.md

 DISCONTINUATION NOTICE
 ----------------------
-This project is officialy discontinued and most likely won't be receiving any commits soon.
+This project is officialy discontinued and most likely won't be receiving commits anymore.
 ----------------------